Infogiants/resumebuilder/README.md

 # Usages

 - Access http://localhost/resumebuilder  in Browser.
-- OR Call it using fronend ajax call and it will return path of generated files ( However it's POC, we need to send dynamic form values to script and choose HTML template and it will convert that to docx and pdf. )
+- ( However it's POC, we need to send dynamic form values to script and choose HTML template and it will convert that to docx and pdf. )

+# HTML Templates

+- Add ".html" template files in templates folder.
+They will be availble in homepage templates list.

 # Response ( Generated PDF File and Docx File Full Path )